 The GED exam is only offered on a computer and not in a paper format.
 The only exception to this is if the test taker needs accommodations due to a disability.
 A GED test is not offered online over the internet.
-Instead, the test taker will need to take the test at one of the many test center found across their country.
-Anyone looking to take their GED should be aware that there has recently been a rise in the number of website offering scam GEDs.
+Instead, the test taker will need to take the test at one of the many test centers found across their country.
+Anyone looking to take their GED should be aware that there has recently been a rise in the number of websites offering scam GEDs.
 These scams typically center around offering a GED online using an online test.
 Remember, you will only be able to take the test in person at a test center.

 A Brief Review of What’s on the Exam

 For anyone thinking about taking the GED test for the first time, the topic can be daunting.
 Most people are unsure of what the test will consist of.
 The test is broken up into four major sections.
 These sections include

 Each of these four sections is broken up into several sub-topics.
 To be successful at the GED, test takers will need to be prepared for each major section and those individual topics.
 The format for each major section will also vary from one to the other.

 The Mathematical Reasoning section of the exam is broken up into four major topics.
 These topics include basic math, Geometry, basic Algebra, and the ability to deal with graphs and functions.
 A GED test taker will not have to deal with advanced mathematical subjects such as Trigonometry or Calculus.